 Now you can just look through this list for ideas for birthdays, Christmas, or any other time of the year!

 If you haven’t already, check out my big list of Games for 2 Year Olds that include board games to play with your toddler.
-They are so fun and worth it!
+Plus my list of Non Toy Gifts for 1 Year Olds for some ideas other than toys!

 These Safari Animals are such a fun age appropriate way for your child to learn not only colors, but also get them into STEM (science, technology, engineering, and mathematics).